CloudLabsAI-Azure/Fabric-Analytics-in-aday/english/lab-guide/lab3.md

     ![](../media/lab-03/image090.png)

-15. Let’s rename BuyingGroupName column.
-In the **Data view, double click on BuyingGroupName** column header to make it editable.
+15. Let’s rename the BuyingGroupName column.
+In the **Data view, double-click on the BuyingGroupName** column header to make it editable.
 16. **Rename** the column to **ResellerCompany**.

     ![](../media/lab-03/image093.jpg)

     Notice the Customer table has all the steps documented.
 Now let’s save this view.

-17. We need to save the Customers query as it has all the steps.
+17. We need to save the Customer query as it has all the steps.
 We need to Enable load.
 Select the **ellipsis** in the **Customer** query box.
 18. Make sure **Enable load** is checked.

     ![](../media/lab-03/image096.jpg)